What Does an Equine Photographer Do?

 - Bottom 10% Annual Salary: Less than $19,843 ($9.54/hour)

-Equine photographers have costs associated with their business that include travel and advertising of their services.
+Equine photographers have costs associated with their business such as travel to photoshoots, advertising of their services, and other typical business expenses.

 Education, Training, & Certification